hhoke/blog/fabric_deploy_migration.md

 comments: true
 ---

-# Designing a Simple Deploy Script in Fabric 2
+# Patterns for Migration From Fabric 1 to Fabric 2

 Fabric 1 is deprecated.
 I had to move a reasonably complicated deploy script from fabric 1 to fabric 2.